-This register contains the address of the output buffer from which data can be read for the memory test.
+This register contains the output buffer address from which data can be read for the memory test.

-Fig. 4.33: R Memory Test Address Register
+Fig. 4.32: R Memory Test Address Register

 N.B.: The output buffer is a FIFO, so the read address (R Test Address Register) must be different from the write address (W Test Address Register).